apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 ## Limitations

-Contextables may not be used in reliable, safe manner to access other URIs in apnscp.
+Contextables may not be used in reliable, safe manner to access other URIs in ApisCP.
 Contextables are considered "safe" with module access.
 Contextables should be used with caution with third-party modules as safety is not guaranteed.

 ### Avoiding state corruption